zulHaziq03/qr-generator/README.md

 # qr-generator
-This is my personal work for media QR generator, i build this for help everyone that want to record their work efficiently
+This is my personal work for media QR generator.
+Click this link to start generate QR ---> https://zulhaziq03.github.io/qr-generator/ Hidup AT!